Continuing Education Activity

-Dofetilide is contraindicated in patients having a low level of potassium in the blood, vomiting and/or diarrhea, sweating, loss of appetite, or decreased thirst, and whether the patients have or have ever had have heart or liver disease.
+Dofetilide is contraindicated in patients with a low level of potassium in the blood, vomiting and/or diarrhea, sweating, loss of appetite, decreased thirst, and whether the patients have ever had have heart or liver disease.
 Dofetilide is contraindicated in patients planning to become pregnant, pregnant, or who are breastfeeding.

 Central Nervous System Effects